FAQ

 Is AbstractCore a full agent/RAG framework?

 AbstractCore focuses on provider abstraction + infrastructure (tools, structured output, media handling, tracing).
-It does not ship a full RAG pipeline or multi-step agent orchestration framework.
+It does not ship a full RAG pipeline or multi-step agent orchestration.
+See Capabilities.